Namzhi/first-project/readme.md

 To emphasize some phrase you can use **double stars** or __double downlines__

-But the most exciting thing that you can add almost any language code by useg triple `
+But the most exciting thing that you can add almost any language code by using triple `
 ```javascript
 console.log("Who did eat my hotdog???");
 ```